SatSale/SatSale/README.md

 Embedded iframes are easy if your site only uses HTTP.
 But if your site uses HTTPS, then you can see your donation button at `http://YOUR_SERVER_IP:8000/` but will not be able to in an embedded iframe.
 See [HTTPS instructions](docs/HTTPS.md).

 ## Payment Gateway (Woocommerce)
-Currently we only support Woocommerce via Wordpress, with plans to extend to others in the future.
-BTCPyment acts as a custom payment gateway for Woocommerce via the plugin found in `/gateways`.
-Please click here for installation instructions.
+Currently we have a plugin for Woocommerce in Wordpress, [please click here for installation instructions](docs/woocommerce.md) (another easy install!).
+BTCPyment acts as a custom payment gateway for Woocommerce via the php plugin found in `/gateways`.
+We have plans to extend to other web stores in the future.

 ## Security
 For maximum security, we recommend hosting on a machine where your node only has access to a **watch-only** wallet.

 # Developers
 ### You only need a little python!
-The main code can be found in `server.py`.
-The client logic for the donation button sits in `static/server_connection.js`, invoice structure and bitcoind interface in `invoice/`, button appearance in `template/index.html`.
+The main code can be found in [server.py](server.py).
+The client-side logic for the donation button sits in [static/server_connection.js](static/server_connection.js), invoice structure and bitcoind interface in [invoice/](invoice/), button appearance in [template/index.html](template/index.html), and Woocommerce plugin in [gateways/woo_btcpyment.php](gateways/woo_btcpyment.php).
 Please have ago at implementing some of the things below!

 More documentation will be added in the near future.

 # Coming soon:
 * Payment API to process payments from any desired point of sale or web shop (woocommerce, shopify)
-* Lightning support
+* Lightning support (almost ready!)
 * **Better UI** with more variety of size and theme.
 * Handle unconfirmed payments.
 RBF?
 * More readily customisable donation button (text/color/QR code)